 Name County or Area

 Title of Project

+Proposal

 Purpose

+Project Description

 Audience

-3
+Publicity and Advertising

-Other Support Informati on
+Other Support Information 1

-Time Line (W vith project events, programs, lead ders) - such as ude all expenses for the proposal. grant, registration fees, area or of services, etc.) Be sure to include all income county council funding, sponsors, Evaluation a nd Expected Impact of this Pro ject Signature of Applicant

-Deadlines: Applications must be sent by certified mail and postmarked by March 1.
+Handbook 110 June 2020 Time Line (with project events, programs, leaders)

+Budget (Include all expenses for the proposal.
+Be sure to include all income such as grant, registration fees, area or county council funding, sponsors, in-kind services, etc.) Evaluation and Expected Impact of this Project Signature of Applicant Date Deadlines: Applications must be sent by certified mail and postmarked by March 1.
 Project must be completed by following year March 1.

-Send applications to Lois Pressgrove, KEHA 2nd Vice President, 103 Highland Drive, Bardstown, KY 40004.
+Send applications to Julie Hook, KEHA 2nd Vice President, 74 County Road 1021, Cunningham, KY 42035.
+For questions, call (270) 559-8603 or email: julie.hook@carlisle.kyschools.us.